These Maps Tell The Story Of America's Boom, Bust, And Awe-Inspiring Comeback

+The severe winter has weighed on the U.S. economy in the past few months.

+Economists expect GDP for the January-March quarter to fall below 2%, but pick up again later this year.

-The coincident indexes combine different state-level indicators to give us a picture of current economic conditions for that state.
+The Philly Fed’s coincident indexes combine different state-level indicators to give us a picture of current economic conditions for that state.

+And the Philly Fed’s latest coincident indexes were up for 48 states and were stable in two.

-The maps start in 2005 when the economy was booming, then get really ugly.
-We’ve put them all together here.
+The maps start in 2005 when the economy was booming and get really ugly through the recession.

 Business Insider Emails & Alerts